dogecoin/dogecoin/CONTRIBUTING.md

 ## "Decision Making" Process

-The following applies to code changes to the Dogecoin Core project, and is not to be confused with overall Dogecoin
-Network Protocol consensus changes.
+The following applies to code changes to Dogecoin Core, and is not to be confused with overall Dogecoin Network Protocol consensus changes.
+All consensus changes **must** be ratified by miners; a proposal to implement protocol changes does not guarantee activation on the mainnet, not even when a binary gets released by maintainers.

-Whether a pull request is merged into Dogecoin Core rests with the project merge maintainers.
+Whether a pull request is merged into Dogecoin Core rests with the repository maintainers.

-Maintainers will take into consideration if a patch is in line with the general principles of the project; meets the minimum standards for inclusion; and will judge the general consensus of contributors.
+Maintainers will take into consideration if a patch is in line with the general principles of Dogecoin; meets the minimum standards for inclusion; and will take into account the consensus among frequent contributors.

 In general, all pull requests must:

-  - have a clear use case, fix a demonstrable bug or serve the greater good of the project (for example refactoring for modularisation);
+  - have a clear use case, fix a demonstrable bug or serve the greater good of Dogecoin;
-  - be well peer reviewed;
+  - be peer reviewed;
-  - have unit tests and functional tests where appropriate;
+  - have unit tests and functional tests;
   - follow code style guidelines;
   - not break the existing test suite;
   - where bugs are fixed, where possible, there should be unit tests demonstrating the bug and also proving the fix.
-This helps prevent regression.
+This helps prevent regressions.

-Patches that change Dogecoin consensus rules are considerably more involved than normal because they affect the entire ecosystem and so must be preceded by extensive mailing list discussions and have a numbered BIP.
+The following patch types are expected to have significant discussion before approval and merge:

+- Consensus rule changes (through softfork or otherwise)
+- Policy changes

 While each case will be different, one should be prepared to expend more time and effort than for other kinds of patches because of increased peer review and consensus building requirements.

 ### Peer Review

 Anyone may participate in peer review which is expressed by comments in the pull request.
 Typically reviewers will review the code for obvious errors, as well as test out the patch set and opine on the technical merits of the patch.
-Project maintainers take into account the peer review when determining if there is consensus to merge a pull request (remember that discussions may have been spread out over GitHub, mailing list and IRC discussions).
-The following language is used within pull-request comments:
+Repository maintainers take into account the peer review when determining if there is consensus to merge a pull request.

-  - ACK means "I have tested the code and I agree it should be merged";
-  - NACK means "I disagree this should be merged", and must be accompanied by sound technical justification (or in certain cases of copyright/patent/licensing issues, legal justification).
-NACKs without accompanying reasoning may be disregarded;
-  - utACK means "I have not tested the code, but I have reviewed it and it looks OK, I agree it can be merged";
-  - Concept ACK means "I agree in the general principle of this pull request";
-  - Nit refers to trivial, often non-blocking issues.

-Reviewers should include the commit hash which they reviewed in their comments.

-Project maintainers reserve the right to weigh the opinions of peer reviewers using common sense judgement and also may weight based on meritocracy: Those that have demonstrated a deeper commitment and understanding towards the project (over time) or have clear domain expertise may naturally have more weight, as one would expect in all walks of life.
+Maintainers reserve the right to weigh the opinions of peer reviewers using common sense judgement and also may weight based on meritocracy: Those that have demonstrated a deeper commitment and understanding towards Dogecoin (over time) or have clear domain expertise may naturally have more weight, as one would expect in all walks of life.

-Where a patch set affects consensus critical code, the bar will be set much higher in terms of discussion and peer review requirements, keeping in mind that mistakes could be very costly to the wider community.
-This includes refactoring of consensus critical code.

-Where a patch set proposes to change the Dogecoin consensus, it must have been discussed extensively on the mailing list and IRC, be accompanied by a widely discussed BIP and have a generally widely perceived technical consensus of being a worthwhile change based on the judgement of the maintainers.
+Where a patch set proposes to change the Dogecoin consensus, it must have been discussed extensively, be accompanied by widely discussed documentation and have a generally widely perceived technical consensus of being a worthwhile change, based on the judgement of the maintainers.

-## Release Policy

-The project leader is the release manager for each Dogecoin Core release.

 ## Copyright